copiaincolla/MetaTagsBundle/README.md

 ## Changelog

+03/03/2014 - Version 2.0

+The templates of the admin area have been refactored, reducing the number of files.
+Compatibility with Symfony 2.3 has been introduced.
+Functionality "allow_edit_url" has been suspended.

 20/08/2013 - Version 1.1

-In this date the version 1.1 is shipped!
+The version 1.1 is shipped!
 The most important introduction is the possibility to define cascading regex rules for default meta tag values.

 05/04/2013 - Version 1.0